t-davidson/computational-sociology/2026/course-materials/github_setup.md

 ## Using Github for homework assignments

-We will be using something called Github Classroom for the homework assignments.
+We will be using a platform called Classroom 50 for the homework assignments.
 Each homework assignment will be a separate Github repository, where each student gets a personal version.
+There are three steps: join the class organization, accept each assignment, and clone the repository it creates for you.

+### Joining the class organization

+Before the first assignment you will receive an email inviting you to join the `UNC-computational-sociology` organization on Github.
+Accept it before doing anything else.
+Assignment links will not work until you have joined.
+If a link says "Not a member yet", you have not accepted the invitation, or you are signed in to a different Github account.

+### Accepting an assignment

+For each assignment I will share a link.
+Open it, sign in to Github if prompted, and click `Accept`.
+This creates your personal repository inside the class organization, named after the class, the assignment, and your username.
+The page will show the repository name and an `Open repository` button.
+Click it and copy the URL from your browser.
+This is the address you will use to clone it.

 ### How to download ("clone") the homework repository